Spring Beauty

 Purslane family (Portulacaceae)

-recurved, glabrous, smooth along the margins, and rather fleshy.
+Description: This perennial wildflower is about 3-6" tall, consisting of a flowering stem with a pair of opposite cauline leaves and some basal leaves.
+The stem is light green or slightly reddish green, glabrous, and rather succulent.
+The basal leaves and the pair of cauline leaves are linear or linear-lanceolate, slightly recurved, glabrous, smooth along the margins, and slightly fleshy.
 There is a single central vein along the length of each leaf.
-The leaves are about 3-6" long; their width varies considerably depending on the local ecotype, but it is usually about ¼" across.
+The leaves are about 2-5" long; their width varies somewhat depending on the local ecotype, but it is usually about ¼" across.
 The stem terminates in a floppy raceme of flowers.
-Each flower is up to ½" across when fully open, consisting of 5 petals, 2 green sepals, 5 stamens with pink anthers, and a pistil with a tripartite style.
+Each flower is about 8 mm.
+(1/3") across when it is fully open, consisting of 5 petals, 2 green sepals, 5 stamens with pink anthers, and a pistil with a tripartite style.
 The petals are white with fine pink stripes; these stripes vary from pale pink to bright pink.
 The flowers open up on warm sunny days, and close during cloudy weather or at night.
 They are more or less erect while open, but nod downward while closed.
-The blooming period occurs from mid- to late spring and lasts about a month.
+The blooming period occurs from mid- to late spring and lasts about 1-2 months.
 There is a pleasant floral scent.
-Each fertilized flower produces an ovoid capsule containing several seeds; this capsule is enclosed by the 2 persistant sepals.
-The root system consists of a small round corm and secondary roots.
-This plant spreads by reseeding itself, and can become abundant in some areas.
+Each fertile flower produces an ovoid capsule containing several seeds; this capsule is enclosed by the 2 persistant sepals.
+The root system consists of a small corm and secondary roots.
+This wildflower spreads by reseeding itself; sometimes it forms rather loose colonies of plants.

 Cultivation: The preference is dappled sunlight during the spring, moist to slightly dry conditions, and a rich loamy soil with abundant organic matter.
-This plant will adapt to semi-shaded areas of lawns if mowing is delayed during the spring.
-The easy way to start plants is by obtaining their corms, although these are difficult to find or expensive to buy from nurseries.
+This wildflower will adapt to semi-shaded areas of lawns if mowing is delayed during the spring.
+Both the flowers and foliage fade away by mid-summer.
+The easy way to start plants is by obtaining their corms, although these are expensive to buy from nurseries.

 Faunal Association: Aside from insect pollination, little is known about floral-faunal relationships.
-Various kinds of bees visit the flowers, include honey bees, bumblebees, Little Carpenter bees, Mason bees, Nomadine Cuckoo bees, Miner bees, Halictid bees (including Green Metallic bees), and Andrenid bees.
-Many flies also visit the flowers, including Syrphid flies, the Giant Bee fly (Bombylius major), Carrion flies, Muscid flies, and Anthomyiid flies.
+Various kinds of bees visit the flowers, include honey bees, bumblebees, little carpenter bees (Ceratina spp.), mason bees (Osmia spp.), cuckoo bees (Nomada spp.), Halictid bees (Agapostemon spp., Augochlorella spp., Halictus spp., Lasioglossum spp.), and Andrenid bees (Andrena spp.).
+An Andrenid bee, Andrena erigeniae, is a specialist pollinator of Spring Beauty.
+Many flies also visit the flowers, including Syrphid flies, the Giant Bee fly (Bombylius major), flesh flies (Sarcophagidae), and Calliphorid flies.
 Less often, various butterflies and skippers visit the flowers.
-These insects usually seek nectar; some of the bees also collect pollen.
-It is possible that the corms, which are edible, are eaten occasionally by voles and other small rodents.
-They can be eaten by humans as well, but their small size makes this rather impractical.
+These insects usually seek nectar, although some of the bees also collect pollen.
+The corms of Spring Beauty are dug up and eaten by some small rodents, including the White-Footed Mouse and Eastern Chipmunk (Martin et al., 1951/1961; Wrazen & Svendsen, 1978).
+The foliage is browsed sparingly by White-Tailed Deer (Augustine, 1997).
+While the corms of Spring Beauty can be eaten by humans as well, their small size makes this rather impractical.

 Photographic Location: Busey Woods and an old cemetery in Urbana, Illinois.

 Comments: This attractive wildflower is a sure sign that spring has arrived and that the local woodlands are full of wildflowers.
 When Spring Beauty and these other wildflowers are conspicuously absent from a woodlands, this indicates that it has been subjected to severe degradation from plows or bulldozers at some point in the past.
-Spring Beauty is a unique member of the Purslane family that is easy to distinguish from other wildflowers.
+In Illinois, Spring Beauty is a unique member of the Purslane family that is easy to distinguish from other wildflowers.
 Look for pink-stripes, whether pale or bright, on the petals of the flowers, and only 2 sepals underneath.
-In southeastern United States, there is Claytonia carolina (Carolina Beauty), which has a similar appearance to Spring Beauty, but it doesn't occur in Illinois.
-The leaves of this species are usually broader than those of Spring Beauty.
+In southeastern and other parts of the United States, there is a closely related wildflower, Claytonia carolina (Carolina Beauty).
+This latter species has a similar appearance to Spring Beauty, but it doesn't occur in Illinois.
+The leaves of Carolina Beauty are usually broader than those of Spring Beauty.